yvang121/Breakout/README.md

 <li>Ball/Brick interactions</li>
 </ul>

-You can get a copy of the jar file <a href="https://github.com/yvang121/Breakout/blob/master/out/artifacts/Breakout_jar/Breakout.jar?raw=true">here</a>.
+You can get a copy of the executable jar file <a href="https://github.com/yvang121/Breakout/blob/master/out/artifacts/Breakout_jar/Breakout.jar?raw=true">here</a>.